The Present

 The Past: Experience with Debt

 I’ve never had a problem with debt, except for the brief era in my early 20s when I was married to a Scotsman who defied the national stereotype and behaved like a financial dunce.
 My college loans were minimal – Perkins, $6200 @ 5%, $198/quarter for 10 years.
 I paid it off a few years early…would have been many years earlier if not for the dunce.
 I’ve had a credit card since I was 18 and have never carried a balance of more than $2000.
-I haven’t carried any balance at all for 7 years.
+I haven’t carried any balance at all since leaving the dunce.

 However, I come from a family of Moneytards.
 My immediate family is reasonably bright but generous to a fault, and they have a habit of burying their heads in the sand when the money stuff gets too confusing.
-I bullied my parents into declaring bankruptcy five years ago, which upset the power balance in the family.
+I bullied my parents into declaring bankruptcy in 2004, which upset the power balance in the family.
 I’m the first person they all go to for financial advice – and they usually follow through.
-Those trials and tribulations will be featured here from time to time.